symbol/symbol-docs/source/getting-started/first-application.rst

 Creating the ticket
 *******************

-We are representing the ticket with Catapult :doc:`Mosaics <../concepts/mosaic>`.
+We are representing the ticket with |codename| :doc:`Mosaics <../concepts/mosaic>`.
 This feature can be used to represent any asset on the blockchain, such as objects, tickets, coupons, stock share representation, and even your cryptocurrency.
-They have configurable properties, which are defined at the moment of their creation.
-For example, we opt to set **transferable property to false**.
+They have configurable properties, which are defined at the moment of their creation For example, we opt to set **transferable property to false**.
 This means that the customer can only send back the ticket to the creator of the mosaic, avoiding the ticket reselling.

 1. Create a new mosaic to represent the ticket configured as follows with the ticket vendor account.